DataDog/integrations-extras/cert_manager/README.md

     ddev -e release build cert_manager
     ```

-5. [Download the manifest to install the Datadog agent as a Daemonset][4].
+5. [Download the manifest to install the Datadog Agent as a DaemonSet][4].
-6. Create two PersistentVolumeClaim, one for the checks code, one for the configuration.
+6. Create two `PersistentVolumeClaim`s, one for the checks code, and one for the configuration.
-7. Add them as volumes to your agent pod template and use them for your checks and configuration as:
+7. Add them as volumes to your Agent pod template and use them for your checks and configuration:

    ```
         env: